 \begin{definition}[Probability dominance, \citet{wrather1982probability}] Given two random outcomes, $Y, Z \in \Omega$, we say that $Y$ dominates $Z$ with probability $\beta \geq 0.5$, denoted by $Y\beta Z$, if and only if \end{definition}

 Based on this definition, we argue that $Y\beta Z$ is a necessary condition for fully trusting one source over another in a pairwise comparison.
 This implies that a decision maker's trust in source $1$ with deviations $Y$ will converge to $1$ after a finite number of events.
-The detailed proof of the following theorem can be found in Appendix \ref{sec:proof-4}.
+The detailed proof of the following theorem can be found in Supplement Material Section \ref{sec:proof-4}.

 \begin{theorem}[Dominant trust under min-max error trust update for two sources] If $Y\beta Z$, then after a finite number of events, the trust in source $h_{Y}$ with deviation $Y$ will go to $1$ and fluctuates within a small interval around this maximum level. \end{theorem}